Achieve Workforce Agility by Engaging Independent Contractors

 Key Points

-Independent professionals simply give businesses a competitive advantage—they fill needs both for skills that may not be currently present in a company’s workforce, and they can complete tactical projects that may be outside of a company’s scope.
+Independent professionals give businesses a competitive advantage by filling skill gaps in their workforce and completing tactical projects that may be outside of the company’s scope.

 Categories of Contingent Talent